The project consists of a 10.6 MW (AC) solar PV power plant with storage at the DeGrussa Copper Mine.

 Remote industries in Australia currently rely on 1.2 GW of power from diesel fuel that is prone to price volatility and supply interruptions.

 Renewables offer a reliable alternative to trucked-in diesel in off-grid applications.
-However, renewable energy mining projects face a number of early-mover costs and barriers due to the small number of projects globally to draw knowledge, experience and confidence from.
+However, renewable energy mining projects face early-mover costs and barriers due to the limited number of projects globally from which to draw knowledge, experience and confidence.